- Becoming a Donor

 The Foundation’s support for these initiatives and projects is made possible thanks to donors who have created Community Impact Endowment Funds or designated a portion of their fund for this purpose.

-To learn more about The Dayton Foundation’s current community leadership initiatives, click here or to read about the Foundation’s more than 90-year history of collaborative community leadership efforts, click here.
+To learn more about The Dayton Foundation’s current community leadership initiatives, click here or to read about the Foundation’s 100-year history of collaborative community leadership efforts, click here.

 Easy and Effective Ways to Create a Community Impact Endowment Fund

 - You may create a current endowed fund or leave a legacy that is 100 percent unrestricted or a portion that is unrestricted.

 - You may designate your endowed fund to be used in a broad area of charitable interest (a “field-of-interest discretionary fund”) such as for the greatest needs for children, education, arts and culture, animals or the environment.

 - If you have a current Foundation donor advised fund or Charitable Checking Account, you may designate the remaining assets in your fund after your passing for unrestricted purposes.

 - Your fund also may be established in your name or a loved one’s name.